 - Logistical and regulatory challenges make it difficult for the market to recover from a disruption.

-The report also recommends enduring solutions to address drug shortages.
-These solutions include:
+The report also recommends enduring solutions:

 - Creating a shared understanding of the impact of drug shortages on patients and the contracting practices that may contribute to shortages;